artofsequence/aosl/README.md

 [More documentation can be found on the 'docs' directory.](./docs)

-## Derived format
+## Derived format: XAOSL

-There are works in progress to specify another file format that would be based on AOSL but would embedd all resources into one file.
-Work on this new format can be found here.
+XAOSL is another file format that is based on AOSL but embedd all resources into one archive file.